 Personally, I had a Google Drive folder called ‘Placements’ and within that had a folder for each company I wanted to apply for.
 I actually think this helped me so much, as it meant everything relevant to a particular role was easily accessible – which was perfect for when I started preparing for potential interviews later down the line!

 Another way is updating your profile on Aston Futures, and making sure to turn on email alerts in your settings.
 That way you’ll receive notifications about Careers Fairs, for example, which are a prime time to engage with employers.
 These fairs usually happen in October/November, so do keep an eye out for potential opportunities (this is where I first met my placement provider, so it’s really valuable!)

 This is easier said than done, but what I mean is to make a note of deadlines for placements that interest you.
 You’d be surprised how some people miss out on amazing placement opportunities just because they didn’t apply as soon as they could!

 Some practical tips I would recommend are:

 - Look at placement opening dates and deadlines, and make a note of them in your diary or online calendar.
 (Bright Network also have a fantastic career calendar!)

 - If a deadline is ‘rolling’, this means the employer will close applications as soon as they have filled their spaces, so it’s best to apply as soon as you can.

-- Use an Excel spreadsheet or tracker for placements you want and their open dates/deadlines so you can reserve a time each week to apply for them (you can find a tracker template that C+P have put together for you on Blackboard).
+- Use an Excel spreadsheet or tracker for placements you want and their open dates/deadlines so you can reserve a time each week to apply for them (you can find a tracker template that Careers and Placements have put together for you on Blackboard).

-- Follow Careers+Placements on social media – they regularly post about placement opportunities on there.
+- Follow Careers and Placements on social media – they regularly post about placement opportunities on there.
 It’s also worth following TARGETjobs too.